ThingsIXFoundation/docs/docs/mappers/1_lottery.md

 transfer tokens for 1 ticket from the ERC20 token contract on the user's behalf.
 This is done with `ERC20.approve`.

-#### Buy ticket
+## Buy ticket
 The last step is to buy the ticket.
 Each address can buy 1 ticket.
 The lottery contract will perform various checks and if all checks pass it will make the withdraw and create a new ticket that is assigned to the user.

-### Request draw random value
+## Request draw random value
 After the ticket buy period passes, there is a cooldown period in which the lottery is freezed.
 After this cooldown period passes anyone can request a random value through the dashboard that is used for the lottery draw.
 This random value is retrieved from the [ChainLinks VRF](https://chain.link/vrf) Oracle.
-This is an independant source of random data and the ThingsIX foundation has no relation with Chainlink apart from a subscription that pays for their service.
+This is an independant source of random data and the ThingsIX Foundation has no relation with Chainlink apart from a subscription that pays for their service.
 This guarantees that the ThingsIX Foundation can't influence the lottery results.